Skip to Content

 USDA loans are designed to make homeownership more accessible in rural and some suburban areas.
 They offer a 0% down payment option, low interest rates, and low upfront and annual fees in place of mortgage insurance.

-In 2025, a household of 1-4 must make less than $112,450, and a household of 5-8 must make $148,450 or less to qualify for USDA.
-You can check your USDA income eligibility here.
+In 2026, a household of 1-4 must make less than $119,850, and a household of 5-8 must make $158,250 or less to qualify for USDA.

-While homes in large cities won’t qualify for this loan financing, many surrounding towns and cities will.
+While homes in large cities won't qualify for this loan financing, many surrounding towns and cities will.
+Many suburban and small-town areas are eligible for USDA financing.

-The USDA determines rural areas by factoring a community's population, proximity to a major metropolitan statistical area (MSA), and overall access to mortgage credit.
+The USDA determines rural areas by factoring in a community's population, proximity to a major metropolitan statistical area (MSA), and overall access to mortgage credit.

 1. The area has no more than 10,000 residents.